-In a national vote held on a regular basis, for example once a year, citizens would decide on the allocation of the financial resources in the economy: should more money be allocated to the health sector than the industry sector?
+In a national vote held on a regular basis, for example once a year, citizens would decide on the allocation of the main money flows in the economy: should more money be allocated to the health sector than the industry sector?
 Should the fossil fuel sector be more or less irrigated than the renewable energy sector?
-Based on Benoît Borrits' proposal, for example, this result should then be converted by the Swiss National Bank (SNB) into differential interest rates (according to each sector and mainly for long-term credits).
+Based on Benoît Borrits' proposal, for example, this result should then be converted by the Swiss National Bank into differential interest rates (according to each sector).
+The national bank would essentially have the task to make commercial banks respect the result of the vote.
 These differential rates would be a form of policy rate10.
-The SNB would not have exactly the same tasks as today: She would essentially have to make sure that commercial banks respect the result of the vote.
-In Addition to that, she would also act as a fund that lends money to commercial banks.
-These commercial banks then again lend to customers and businesses the sums given to them by the National Bank.
+It is important to note that the National Bank would not create money.
+Rather, it would act as a fund that would lend money to commercial banks.
+This fund would have to be set up initially.
+It is also important to add that the commercial banks would only be able to lend money given to them by the National Bank.
+They would not be able to create money themselves.

-For businesses (that would be self-managed by the workers), this means that they would have to approach a commercial bank (which itself would have no shareholders) for the financing of their activities, since they could no longer use their own funds, nor accept private capital.
+In concrete terms, companies (that would be self-managed by the workers) would have to approach a bank (which itself would have no shareholders and other investment criteria than just profitability) for the financing of their activities, since they could no longer use their own funds, nor accept private capital.
 These banks could, for example, be the current Swiss banks but without shareholders, and they would have to follow the differential interest rates (themselves resulting from popular votes) when making loans.
 We can think of every bank that is currently operating (UBS, Raiffeisen, etc) to take this role, but in a transitional phase, it might be simpler to start with banks like La Poste/Die Post or the cantonal banks, which are not completely private at the moment.
 Companies would have to negotiate a loan with a more or less favourable interest rate depending on the sector in which they are active, or the type of activity they carry out.
 This means that if Switzerland decides by vote to favour for example the sector of "small and medium-sized local merchants" over that of "industrial food production", a company like Nestlé would get away with a much higher interest rate than a local grocery store that would even be partially subsidised by negative interest loans.
 In practice, this would greatly reduce the price of products and services that are considered important and ecological, such as bicycles or local and organic food.
 This mechanism would allow the creation of new opportunities, innovations and jobs, only in ecological sectors, while polluting activities would become less profitable and would be forced to decrease or even disappear if they don't radically transform themselves.